ofiwg/libfabric/man/fabric.7.md

 - *mr*
 : Provides output specific to memory registration.

+# PROVIDER INSTALLATION AND SELECTION

+The libfabric build scripts will install all providers that are supported by the installation system.
+Providers that are missing build prerequisites will be disabled.
+Installed providers will dynamically check for necessary hardware on library initialization and respond appropriately to application queries.

+Users can enable or disable available providers through build configuration options.
+See 'configure --help' for details.
+In general, a specific provider can be controlled using the configure option '--enable-<provider_name>'.
+For example, '--enable-udp' (or '--enable-udp=yes') will add the udp provider to the build.
+To disable the provider, '--enable-udp=no' can be used.

+Providers can also be enable or disabled at run time using the FI_PROVIDER environment variable.
+The FI_PROVIDER variable is set to a comma separated list of providers to include.
+If the list begins with the '^' symbol, then the list will be negated.

+  Example: To enable the udp and tcp providers only, set:
+	FI_PROVIDER="udp,tcp"

 # NOTES

 Because libfabric is designed to provide applications direct access to